The Dual Living Dream: A Guide to Zoning and Permitting for Duplex Homes in Sydney

 You must appoint a Principal Certifying Authority (PCA) to inspect, audit and sign off on all stages of construction.
 The PCA confirms compliance with building codes and development consent conditions.

-A six-stage inspection process applies under the development approval process.
+Under the development approval process, a six-stage inspection process applies.
 Work can only progress to the next stage with written PCA inspection approvals at each milestone.

 Finally, the PCA must issue an Occupation Certificate before the duplex can be inhabited.
 This confirms livability and compliance with development approvals.
 Strict adherence to approvals and inspection/certification stages is crucial.